 My favorite way to prepare kamut is this awesome recipe for a kamut, squash and porcini mushroom dish.

 I am so excited about the new depth this ancient grain gives to my modern recipes.
 Plus, it’s packed with protein too!
-If you’ve already discovered kamut and you have a favorite recipe, please send it in.
+If you’ve already discovered kamut and you have a favorite recipe, please leave it in the comments.
 We can all learn from your discovery!